mputhawala/slides/s18math290j/content.md

 -vertical-

-* Give your repository a name
+* Give your repository a name (call this one "test")
 * Tick "Initialize this repository with a README"
 * Click "Create repository"

 <img src="./images/new_repository_dialogue.png" width="50%">

--vertical-

-## Checkpoint

-Create a new empty repository
-called "test"